Multiplex mc4000 Review

 The transmitter case is almost identical to the 3030.
 The main changes are a larger LCD, the "4000" logo, and the words "16-bit controller" under the LCD.
 There is also a second socket for a battery discharge resistor is on the right hand side of the case (more on that later).
 Sets manufactured since 2005 have a switch under the LCD to operate a backlight.

-A further set of 12 sockets is for the 'secondary' switches for controlling flight modes, mixer input switching etc.
+A further 12 sockets are for switches for controlling flight modes, mixer input switching etc.

 The switch assemblies use standard Hitec/JR servo connectors so it will be easy to make up your own.